janet-dev/LevelCoder-WM/README.md

     ```html
     <div class="card h-100">
     ```
-6. On the courses page, there was no space between the navigation bar or footer, and the cards.
+6. On the courses page, there was no space between the [navigation bar](docs/pictures/bug-no-gap-fixed-navbar.png) or [footer](docs/pictures/bug-no-gap-footer-nav.png), and the cards.
     - Fixed by adding some padding to the page container
     ```css
     .courses-container {
     min-height: 100vh;
     height: auto;
-    padding-top: 4rem;
+    padding-top: 1.5rem;
     padding-bottom: 1.5rem;
     }
     ```
-7. On the about page in mobile device mode, there was no space between the text and navigation bar, and between the Subscribe button and footer.
+7. On the about page in mobile device mode, there was no space between the [text and navigation bar](docs/pictures/bug-no-gap-about-mobile.png), and between the [Subscribe button and footer](docs/pictures/bug-no-gap-about-btn.png).
     - Fixed by adding some padding
     ```css
     .about-h2 {